LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: Experiments

 \subsection{Datasets}

 We focus our experiments on object-centric image pairs taken from varying angles.
 We use synthetic renderings of 3D models for training, and evaluate on both synthetic and real-world image pairs.
-Table~\ref{tab:datasets} contains our dataset statistics.

 \textbf{Google Scanned Objects~\cite{downs2022google}.} We use the high-quality scanned models with realistic textures provided by the Google Scanned Objects (GSO) dataset to train the learnable matcher components of LFM-3D.
-Within GSO, we focus on the \emph{shoe} and \emph{camera} object categories, of which there are about 360 and 47 entries, respectively, after filtering bad quality and duplicated models.
+The GSO catalog features over 1,000 3D models of a diverse set of object categories, including \textit{shoes}, \textit{cameras}, \textit{toys}, \textit{bags}, \textit{car seats}, \textit{keyboards}, etc. To define the canonical coordinate space for a category, we simply scale all the models so they have the same length (about $30cm$).
 Note that the 3D models were also prealigned during the capture process.

-To define the canonical coordinate space, we simply scale all the models so they have the same length (about $30cm$).
-We render each object in 500 random poses, with a distribution that tries to match the one of real photos (instances are likely upright, etc).
-Additionally, we randomly modify the focal length and distance to the object and generate partial views by applying random crops.
-Each rendered frame also provides ground truth camera matrices and depth maps.
+We render pairs of images with random poses, image dimensions, aspect ratios, focal lengths, and crops, and each rendered frame also provides ground truth camera matrices and depth maps.
 To generate ground truth correspondence data, we extract local features from each image and use the camera/depth information to project a keypoint set from one image onto the other.
-Following~\cite{sarlin2020superglue}, we select mutual nearest neighbors in reprojected pixel coordinate space and consider keypoints within 3 pixels as ground truth matches.
+Ground truth matches are assigned via mutual nearest neighbors in reprojected pixel coordinate space, given a 3 pixel reprojection error threshold.

-\textbf{Objectron~\cite{objectron2021}.} The Objectron dataset contains object-centric videos with wide viewpoint coverage for nine object categories, including \emph{shoe} and \emph{camera}.
+\textbf{Objectron~\cite{objectron2021}.} The Objectron dataset contains object-centric videos with wide viewpoint coverage for nine object categories.
 Each video frame is labeled with camera intrinsics and extrinsics, and shows the instance in a real-world scene.
 To overcome the domain gap between synthetic and real-world images, we filter out all frames with $> 1$ object instance and use an off-the-shelf segmentation model to limit extracted features to the instance segmentation mask.
-The lack of metric depth data prevents us from training on Objectron frame pairs, but we leverage the freely available camera matrices for evaluation purposes.
+The lack of metric depth data prevents us from training on Objectron frame pairs, but we leverage the freely available camera matrices for pose estimation evaluation purposes.